OpenInternet/MyWebsiteIsDown/MyWebsiteIsDown.md

 AccessNow provides an in-depth guide with many more resources and mitigation techniques in English, Farsi, Arabic, and Russian.
 Visit [https://www.accessnow.org/policy/docs](https://www.accessnow.org/policy/docs) and click on DoS on the right side, or download a copy from [https://s3.amazonaws.com/access.3cdn.net/3fd9faf32feb878cf7_krm6iy7bo.pdf](https://s3.amazonaws.com/access.3cdn.net/3fd9faf32feb878cf7_krm6iy7bo.pdf)  .

+### Tips

+* **Backups** In addition to the services and suggestions below, it's always good to make sure you have backups, and a process to create additional, offline copies.
+* **Keep up to date** If you are using a Content Management System (CMS) such as WordPress, Joomla, or Drupal, keep up to date with the latest security updates.
+* **Monitoring** This article lists [10 popular monitoring services](http://mashable.com/2010/04/09/free-uptime-monitoring/) that constantly check your site and email or text you if it goes down.
+Be aware that the email or phone number you use for monitoring will be clearly associated with managing the website.

 # First Steps: Diagnosing other potential problems

 Sites most often go down due to programming errors or technical problems at the company that hosts the site.
 Sometimes, other things like legal challenges can cause a host to turn a site off as well.
 Let's first try to check for these common problems.
 When possible, the best first step is to contact a trusted person who can help with your website (your webmaster, the people who helped you set up your site, your internal staff if you have them, and the company that hosts your site).